saiarung27/Simple-react-starter/task.md

-The task is to create a mock Netflix like page with editable rows of titles using any framework you want (preferably React).
+The task is to create a mock Netflix like page with editable rows of titles using React.

 You are given the following JSON object which will serve as mock back­end data:
 ````